Somerset County Scout Council Data Privacy Notice

 We will also keep any Gift Aid Claim information for the statutory 7 years as required by HMRC

 You have the right to object to how we process your personal information.
 You also have the right to access, correct, sometimes delete and restrict the personal information we use.
 In addition, you have a right to complain to us and to the data protection regulator.

 Unless subject to an exemption under GDPR, you have the following rights with respect to your personal data: –

 - The right to be informed – you have a right to know how your data will be used by

-- The right to access your personal data – you can ask us to share with you the data they have about you, by completing a Subject Access Request, for which there is a nominal handling fee.
+- The right to access your personal data – you can ask us to share with you the data we have about you, by completing a Subject Access Request, for which there is a nominal handling fee.

-- The right to rectification – this just means you can update your data if it’s inaccurate or if something is You can view and edit your personal information directly on our online membership systems Online Scout Manager and Compass.
+- The right to rectification – this just means you can update your data if it’s inaccurate.
+You can view and edit your personal information directly on our online membership systems Online Scout Manager and Compass.

 - The right to erasure – this means that you have the right to request that we delete any personal data they have about There are some exceptions, for example, some information can be held for legal reasons.

 - The right to restrict processing – if you think there’s something wrong with the data being held about you, or you aren’t sure if we are complying to rules, you can restrict any further use of your data until the problem is rectified.